Brain Tumors: The Basics

 There are no screening guidelines for brain tumors, but people with genetic disorders that can lead to brain tumors may have imaging studies as needed.

 Early on, brain tumors may not have any symptoms.
-As the tumor grows in size, it can cause symptoms, which depend on what part of the brain the tumor is located in.
-The tumor puts pressure on the surrounding tissue, causing symptoms, which can include:
+As the size of the tumor grows, it can cause symptoms, which depend on what part of the brain the tumor is in.
+The tumor puts pressure on the surrounding tissue, causing symptoms, which can be:

 • Headache, seizures, memory loss, personality changes, and thought processing problems.